fmaleeha/fmaleeha/README.md

 ## Projects

-**Project26 — SmartBell System** `Academic · IoT`
+**NetGuard — Network Security Monitoring Tool** `Python · CNN · Security`

-A smart bell system built collaboratively across multiple departments.
-Contributed as content creator and technical support throughout the development cycle.
+Real-time intrusion detection system built with a CNN trained on the NSL-KDD dataset, using Scapy + Npcap for live packet capture and automatic firewall-based IP blocking.
+HTML/CSS/Bootstrap/JS frontend with a MySQL backend.
+Built as part of a 4-person team.

 ---

-**NetGuard — Network Security Monitoring Tool** `Web · Security`
+**Project26 — Smart College Bell System** `Academic · IoT`

-A web-based tool for monitoring network activity and improving security awareness.
-Designed as both an academic project and a practical learning exercise in network fundamentals.
+A smart bell system built collaboratively across multiple departments (12-person team), with an Arduino/embedded C hardware side built by teammates.
+Contributed on the content and design side throughout the development cycle.

 ---